Sargassum Removal | Seaweed Removal With EDDY Pump

 What is Sargassum?

-- Sargassum is a free-forming brown algae represented by over 300 different species.
+- Sargassum is a free-forming brown algae or seaweed represented by over 300 different species.

 - Floating root networks provides habitat, food, refuge, and breeding grounds for fish, sea turtles, marine birds, crabs, shrimp, and other wildlife.

 - Sargassum can be processed into many products such as biofuels, clothing and textiles, paper, fertilizers, construction materials, plastics, and more.